 The flex pan adapter is always displayed.
 You can jump to the display with the Band Pan Actions menu item or the key sequence, ctrl-P by default.
 The display shows the relative signal strengths for the corresponding frequencies.
 It is intended for use with a braille display.
+The signal strengths are shown using the braille characters 'a' through 'Z' in lower and upper case, where lowercase 'a' is the noise floor, and uppercase 'Z' is a strong signal.
 The routing keys will take you to the corresponding frequency.

 Below the pan display are the following fields: